wirekang/mouseable/README.md

 ## Limitations

 * Windows Only
-* It is a must to run Mouseable with administrator privileges, otherwise Mouseable will not work on system software such as Task Manager.
+* Mouseable must be run with administrator privileges, otherwise it will not work on system software such as Task Manager.

 ## Contributing